Center for Asian Business

 Additionally, the CAB holds symposiums, seminars and conferences for public and private organizations, independently or in collaboration with our network of affiliated institutions in Asia and the U.S. We bring together practitioners and high-level executives, visionaries and leaders to encourage networking and partnerships as well as discuss opportunities and challenges in the areas of entertainment and media in the era of technology.

-For details about collaborating in the center's work, contact our office.
+For details about collaborating with the center, contact our office.

 Director: Yongsun Paik, Ph.D